PalisadoesFoundation/talawa-admin/docs/docs/auto-docs/GraphQl/Mutations/TagMutations/variables/REMOVE_USER_TAG.md

 ## Param

-Id of the tag to be removed .
+Id of the tag to be removed.